Serhioromano/bootstrap-tags/README.md

 - Based on templates.
 Thus you can change any HTML markup of any element, and fully control how this UI components looks.
 - Flexible API.
 There are few methods to make the same thing like pre-populate, remove or add tags/pills. you can use it as standard element with form submission or on fully AJAXed sites.
+- Not only manage tags on the form but in the article or simply fetch(list) tags without management.

 ## Install